Digital scouting just got easier with Pix4Dfields

 Every field tells a different story and a good agricultural tool makes that story more complete.

-A view from above gives a better overview of your farm and you can inspect every detail with drone-acquired imagery.
-Instantly processed images into orthomosaics give more information on potential machinery, drainage, or animal damage.
-They can even indicate where it could potentially be a nutrient deficiency issue by comparing the crops within the same field.
+A view from above gives a better overview of a farm and you can inspect every detail with drone-acquired imagery.
+Images instantly processed into orthomosaics (high-definition, detailed maps) give more information on potential machinery, drainage, or animal damage.
+They can even indicate where there could potentially be a nutrient deficiency issue by comparing the crops within the same field.